 - The practice had appropriate systems to safeguard children and vulnerable adults from abuse.
 All staff received up-to-date safeguarding and safety training appropriate to their role.
 They knew how to identify and report concerns.
 Reports and learning from safeguarding incidents were available to staff.
 Staff who acted as chaperones were trained for their role and had received a DBS check.
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.) - Staff took steps, including working with other agencies, to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and - The practice carried out appropriate staff checks at the time of recruitment and on an ongoing basis. - There was an effective system to manage infection prevention and control. - The practice had arrangements to ensure that facilities and equipment were safe and in good working order. - · Arrangements for managing waste and clinical specimens kept people safe.
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.) - Staff took steps, including working with other agencies, to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and respect. - The practice carried out appropriate staff checks at the time of recruitment and on an ongoing basis.
+However, there were few formal checks of staff health status, although we saw evidence where reasonable adjustments had been made, such as specialist computer equipment.
+The practice informed us they had commenced collecting this information for new staff in the last few months. - There was an effective system to manage infection prevention and control (IPC).
+The practice lead for IPC had taken over the role in November 2017 and had received in-house training from the outgoing lead and the Clinical Commissioning Group.
+They were due to undertake role specific IPC training in July 2018. - The practice had arrangements to ensure that facilities and equipment were safe and in good working order. - Arrangements for managing waste and clinical specimens kept people safe.